While there is always Virginia Beach, Buckroe Beach and Cape Charles Beach, those are about 3+ hours from Northern Virginia.

 2001 Daniel K Ludwig Dr, Woodbridge, VA 22191| Website

-In Virginia’s Prince William County’s southeast is where you’ll find Leesylvania State Park.
+In Virginia’s Prince William County’s southeast corner is where you’ll find Leesylvania State Park.
 This 500-acre state park on the banks of the Potomac River is the birthplace of “Light Horse” Harry Lee, the father of Civil War general Robet E. Lee.

 It has a cutting-edge boat launch, sandy beaches for fantastic bass fishing, and hiking paths.
 Boating at night from March to October.
 Kayaks and canoes are available for rent.